acirja/git_homework/README.md.txt

 GIT REBASE vs. GIT MERGE
     REBASE - move the commits from remote branch on top of master commits MERGE - adds a new merge commit, preserving the history

+New things that I've learned:
+- GIT INIT command to be used when a new git repository is created locally (or before an existing repository will be cloned)

+- mv File_Name File_New_Name command that I used to change/convert .gitignore.text into .gitignore